DmitriyAlergant-T1A/ai-belvedere/README.md

          - `LOG_DESTINATION_POSTGRESQL=N`
          - `LOG_DESTINATION_CONSOLE=Y`
          - `COMPANY_SYSTEM_PROMPT="A brief defauly system prompt instrusting LLM of its name (e.g. Belvedere), its role as an AI assistant to your family; Introducing your family to the AI Belvedere chatbot: who you are, what languages you speak, etc."`
-         - `AUTH_AUTH0=N` (for now, only temporary, until Auth0 is configured!)
+         - `AUTH_AUTH0=N` for now, only temporary, until Auth0 is configured!

       - Exposed ports: 5500

-      - Validate app via the Koyeb-provided URL (e.g.: https://gleaming-creater-something-something-213123432423.koyeb.app/).
+      - Validate app via the Koyeb-provided app URL (e.g.: https://gleaming-creater-something-something-213123432423.koyeb.app/)

-      - At this point it should work - but still does not require authentication
+      - At this point it should work, but still does not require authentication.
+Unsafe!

    4. Optionally: upgrade to a Starter plan to attach a Custom Domain